akhilerm/youtube-music-alexa-skill/README.md

 Anyone is free to publish the skill in their AWS account so that non-tech savvy users can also make use of it.
 If there is some skill that is available please raise a PR so that, the link to the skill can be added here

+#### Setting up the skill
+1. setup aws developer account
+2. Setup aws cli and configure, node js is also required
+3. Install ask cli and configure
+4.

+how to generate ARn for lambda function. needs to add it to the document

+#### Development